lucasscharenbroch/personal-site/content/blog/design-patterns.md

     - The wrapper can contain extrinsic information, and abstracts all caching: from the user's perspective, `Character` is a value type.
     - The wrapper can have multiple methods, and fulfills all of those OOP conventions you so strongly desire.

-Again, all of this only applies if the shared class really is expensive, and can't be represented with a value type (or there's some other reason to link the instances (although that probably wouldn't be considered the same patern anymore)).
+Again, all of this only applies if the shared class really is expensive, and can't be represented with a value type (or there's some other reason to link the instances (although that probably wouldn't be considered the same pattern anymore)).

 Perhaps this is implied by the book (and left out because it makes the pattern more complicated), but I am compelled to point it out, as the idea of shared objects (except when absolutely necessary) is appalling to me.

-"Sharing terminal symbols with theFlyweight pattern. ...
+"Sharing terminal symbols with the Flyweight pattern. ...
 In the Motivation example, a sentence can have the terminal symbol dog (modeled by the LiteralExpression class) appearing many times."
 I believe this process can be referred to as "interning", and it's widely used in compilers.
 </details></li>
 </ul></li>